ncsa/hydro_documentation/docs/source/user-guide/architecture.rst

 Projects
 ~~~~~~~~~~

 The projects (**/projects**) area is where a group's storage capacity resides.
-Projects is Lustre mount type with fixed size file striping.
+Projects is Lustre mount type with progressive layout file striping.
 The projects file system is designed as common space for your group.
 Projects is also the best place for job input and output.

 Taiga
 ~~~~~~~~~~~~~~~~~~~~